-&lt;sup>17The number of sub-populations actually depends on the number of available CPU cores, which are determined with Runtime.availableProcessors().
+$^{17}$ The number of sub-populations actually depends on the number of available CPU cores, which are determined with Runtime.availableProcessors().

-Another source of underutilized CPUs are lock contentions.
-It is therefore strongly recommended to avoid locking and blocking calls in your fitness function at all.
+at all.
 If blocking calls are unavoidable, consider using the managed block functionality of the ForkJoinPool.

 1.4.2 Randomness